Welcome

 ALBERT HOLDEN purple/white, best bicolor lilac, Fiala introduction

-AMI SCHOTT heirloom double blue
+AMI SCHOTT heirloom double blue SOLD OUT

 ANABEL pink, tall, earliest to bloom SOLD OUT

-ATHELINE WILBUR double magenta/pink, upright, Fiala introduction
+ATHELINE WILBUR double magenta/pink, upright, Fiala introduction SOLD OUT

 AVALANCHE white, tall, Fiala introduction SOLD OUT